Ilyes-Hammadi/frontend-nanodegree-mobile-portfolio/README.md

 - Reduced the size of the animation pizza to small `pizza_small.png`
 - Added translate3d property to moving pizza elements to force 3d acceleration
 - Replaced `querySelector*` with getElementBy*``
+- Reduce the number of animated pizza by generating based on available screen dimensions